rollator3000/MS_omics/README.md

      - **Fold1:** All observations with observed Physical & Educational properties
      - **Fold2:** All observations with observed Educational & Biological properties
      - **Fold3:** All observations with observed Physical & Biological properties

-Regular model fitting on data with block-wise missingness is for most statistical appropaches not directly possible, so that either the method needs to be adjusted or the data processed!
-Besides the training, the testdata can also consist of block-wise missingness.
+Regular model fitting on data with block-wise missingness is for most statistical approaches not directly possible so that either the method needs to be adjusted or the data processed!
+Besides the training, the test data can also consist of block-wise missingness.
 Therefore the approaches must be able to deal with block-wise missing data in the test data as well as in the train data. <br>

 ### Approaches:
 The different random forest - RF - adaptions/ approaches are listed below and briefly explained using the example data above.

 -  **Complete Case Approach:** Only use complete cases - regarding the testset - to fit a RF
-   - If the test-set consists of the features 'Weight', 'Height' (Physical properties) & 'g1',...,'g100' (Biological properties) then only the observations with these observed features are used for the trainig of the model (Fold3)!
-The fitted model can then predict on the test-set regularly
+   - If the test-set consists of the features 'Weight', 'Height' (Physical properties) & 'g1',...,'g100' (Biological properties) then only the observations with these observed features are used for the trainig of the model (Fold3)
+   - The fitted model can then predict on the test-set regularly
 -  **Single Block Approach:** Only use the features from a single feature block to fit a RF
-   - If the test-set consists of the features 'Weight', 'Height' (Physical properties) & 'g1',...,'g100' (Biological properties) then we a model can either be fit on all observations with the features 'Weight' & 'Height' (Physical properties) **OR** on all observations with the features 'g1',...,'g100' (Biological properties)
+   - If the test-set consists of the features 'Weight', 'Height' (Physical properties) & 'g1',...,'g100' (Biological properties) then a model can either be fit on all observations with the features 'Weight' & 'Height' (Physical properties) **OR** on all observations with the features 'g1',...,'g100' (Biological properties)
-   - For predicitons on the test-set only use the features the model has been trained with and discard all other variables
+   - For predicitons on the test-set only use the features the model has been trained with and discard all other variables from the test-set
 -  **Imputation Approach:** Impute the missing values with the 'missForest' approach and fit a RF - regarding the testset - on this fully observed data
-   - Impute the missing data in the TrainingSet with the missForest Approach
+   - Impute the missing data in the train-set with the missForest Approach
-   - For predicition on testset, remove all features from the fully observed train-set that are not part of the test-set
+   - For predicition on test-set, remove all features from the fully observed train-set that are not part of the test-set
    - On this pruned (imputed) train-set fit a RF and predicit on the test-set then
 -  **Block-Wise Approach:** Fit a seperate RF on each feature-block and create a final prediciton by combining the different block-wise predicitons
    - Fit a seperate RF on each feature block of the data *- one RF on the Physical properties, one RF on the Educational properties, ...*